 The air inside an aircraft is extremely dry, with humidity often dropping below the optimum comfort level of 50 per cent.
-To avoid dehydration, and possibly feeling ill during the flight, start making preparations before you head to the airport.
-For your skin, you can use an intensive hydrating face cream the day before, and the day of, your departure, and make sure you moisturise your body thoroughly.
-During the flight, as much as it can be hard to do so for some of us, women should avoid wearing make-up, and men should avoid shaving, both of which can be drying for the skin.
+To avoid dehydration, and possibly feeling unwell during the flight, start making preparations before you head to the airport.
+For your skin, use an intensive hydrating face cream the day before, and the day of, your departure, and make sure you moisturise your body skin thoroughly.
+During the flight, as much as it can be hard to do so for some of us, women should avoid wearing make-up, and men should avoid shaving, both of which can be additionally drying for the skin.
 During the flight make sure you drink lots of water, minimise alcohol and caffeine intake, and use a facial spritzer regularly.
 Post-flight, use bath oils if you are able to have a bath, moisturise your skin after showering, and if possible, treat your complexion to a hydrating mask before bed.
 And if you have the time, treat yourself to an aromatherapy oil massage, which will also help loosen tight muscles and reduce jet lag.
 And finally, try to push yourself into the time zone of the place that you are travelling to.
 For example, on a recent trip to Madrid I stayed awake for at least half of the first leg from Sydney to Abu Dhabi which departed at lunchtime, had a midnight supper in the airline lounge, then slept all the way from Abu Dhabi to Madrid overnight arriving early in the morning.
 And no jet lag on arrival!